 Sidhu Moose Wala killing: Punjab Police makes first arrest

-Manpreet Singh Bhau allegedly arranged vehicles for the assailants involved in a gun attack on the singer and Congress leader on Sunday.
+Manpreet Singh Bhau allegedly arranged vehicles for the assailants involved in the murder of the singer and Congress leader on Sunday.

 The Punjab Police on Tuesday made the first arrest in connection with the murder of singer Sidhu Moose Wala, The Indian Express reported.